How Do I Improve My Speaking Skills

 Rise of Virtual Communication

 Body language also plays a role in virtual communication.
-Maintaining eye contact with the camera, using gestures, and varying your tone can help create a connection with your audience, even from a distance.
+Now, maintaining eye contact with the camera, using gestures, and varying your tone can help create a connection with your audience, even from a distance.
 The trend towards remote work and online collaboration has made virtual communication skills essential for professionals in all fields.

 Emphasis on Storytelling